-2022-2023 Student Contract
+2023-2024 Student Contract

-To accept your position offer on Team 2910, you and a parent/guardian must sign this contract and return it to Mr. Pihl by the posted date.
+To accept a position offer on Team 2910, both the student and a parent/guardian must sign this contract and return it to Mr. Pihl by the posted date.
 Incomplete or unsigned contracts will not be accepted.
 Team 2910 reserves the right to contact parent/guardian.